lawrennd/snippets/_ml/includes/compute-output-expectations.md

 \codeassignment{Compute the predictive mean for the function at all the values of the basis function given by `Phi_pred`.
-Call the vector of predictions `\mappingFunction_pred_mean`.
+Call the vector of predictions `f_pred_mean`.
 Plot the predictions alongside the data.
 We can also compute what the training error was.
 Use the output from your model to compute the predictive mean, and then compute the sum of squares error of that predictive mean.